Food-App-Team-B/Food-App/README.md

-Recipe App
+# Recipe App

 Welcome to the Recipe App!
 This README file serves as a guide to help you get started with using the application.

-Overview:
+## Overview:

 The Recipe App is a user-friendly application designed to assist you in discovering, organizing, and sharing your favorite recipes.
-The
+The programming language is Java

-Key Features:
+## Key Features:

 Recipe Discovery: Explore a vast collection of recipes across various cuisines, meal types, and dietary preferences.
 Find inspiration for your next meal with our curated selection of dishes.